ncronquist/dotfiles/README.md

-`Alt-c`            | fzf - cd into the selected directory `Ctrl-t`           | fzf - Paste the selected files and directories onto the command-line `Ctrl-r`           | fzf - Paste the selected command from history onto the command-line `arrow-up`         | zsh-history-substring-search - Search up through history; Typing search term first will limit searching to that term
+`Alt-c`            | fzf - cd into the selected directory `Ctrl-t`           | fzf - Paste the selected files and directories onto the command-line `Ctrl-r`           | fzf - Paste the selected command from history onto the command-line `⬆`                | zsh-history-substring-search - Search up through history; Typing search term first will limit searching to that term

 ### Tmux